87 New Zealand Slang Words and How to Use Them

 9. Munted – “That guy is munted as” or “I crashed my car and it’s munted”

-This word has two meanings: when something is broken or when someone is drunk.
+Sometimes there are Kiwi slang phrases that are a bit flexible.
+This kiwi word has two meanings: when something is broken or when someone is drunk.

 10. Chocka – “Have you had enough to eat?”
 “Yeah, I’m chocka block” or “Can you fit this into your car?”
 “Nah, it’s chocka”